 Explore our list of 0 cruises

 The island of Bréhat, which has banned cars from its streets, became France’s first classified natural site in 1907.
-As it’s 3.5 km long and 1.5 km wide, you’ll appreciate visiting it on foot for a change of scenery, one imbued with the maritime and military history which marked it from the Middle Ages.
+As it’s 3.5 km long and 1.5 km wide, the island promises a change of scenery, one imbued with the maritime and military history which marked it from the Middle Ages.
 Its nickname is the Island of Flowers for the variety of its flora with agaves, echium, hydrangea, mimosa, mulberry trees, eucalyptus, aloes, camellias and the emblematic agapanthus.
 All year round, it enjoys the influence of the Gulf Stream which gives it a particularly mild microclimate, even in winter.
 It’s also a paradise for birds, with 120 different species identified.